ShimaBolboli/Bookchatbot/README.md

 -------------------------------------------------
 ***Usage***

-1- Ensure your dataset (books.csv) is in the project directory.
+1- Ensure your dataset (For example books.csv) is in the project directory. you can download dataset from website like Kaggle

 2- Run the Streamlit app: